williamrolando88/scientech-app/README.md

 The `AUTH_SECRET` is a random string that will be used to sign the JWT tokens.

 The `FORMSPREE_SALES` and `FORMSPREE_PROJECTS` are the form ids for the sales and projects forms respectively.

+The `SERVICE_ACCOUNT` value is provided for Firebase to authenticate the admin console

 ## Development